core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## The 'container' and other nodes from the data tree {#container}

-Instances of containers, notification contents, RPC inputs, RPC outputs, action inputs, and action outputs schema nodes MUST be encoded using a CBOR map data item (major type 5).
+Instances of containers, structure extensions, notification contents, RPC inputs, RPC outputs, action inputs, and action outputs schema nodes MUST be encoded using a CBOR map data item (major type 5).
 <!-- [XXX- can we just say "data node"?
 Could it be "list entry"?
 Or can we avoid repeating this list?] -->
 The same encoding is also used for the list entries in a list ({{list}}).
 A map consists of pairs of data items, with each pair consisting of a key and a value.
 Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.